 Counterfeit materials are any materials whose origin, age, composition, configuration, certification status or other feature is presented falsely and with misleading markings on the material, packaging or container.

 Bittium is aware of the risks associated with counterfeit materials, both when purchasing materials as ready-to-use components and when using the previously mentioned raw materials.
-Bittium is committed to taking the necessary steps to avoid using counterfeit materials in its products.
+Bittium is committed to conducting the necessary assessments to avoid using counterfeit materials in its products.
 The company has developed a supplier reporting method to avoid the use of counterfeit materials.
 The procedures address different stages of the purchasing process, starting from the selection of suppliers.
-The employees are trained to identify counterfeit materials.
+Bittium´s employees are trained to identify counterfeit materials.
 By combining product information management with information in the material database, Bittium can respond to customer expectations regarding real-time information management in relation to counterfeit materials.